Nishabhatii/Science-Quiz/README.md

 ## 🔭Science Quiz App
-A responsive web-based science quiz built using **HTML,CSS ans javaScript**.
+A responsive web-based science quiz built using **HTML, CSS and javaScript**.
 Designed to test and improve science knowledge interactively, featuring multiple choice questions and score tracking.
 ---
 ## 🚀Features